If you’re like a lot of people, you likely found yourself wanting to speak up for our democracy after the 2016 presidential election.

 Why am I doing this?

-You might know me already from my uplifting, no-drama Americans of Conscience Checklist.
-I love creating this tool for speaking up.
+You might know me already from the uplifting, drama-free Americans of Conscience Checklist.
+I love being a part of creating this tool that helps so many speak up.

-What you may not know is that before the AoC Checklist, I was a writer on the topic of personal and spiritual transformation.
-I am a seeker at heart.
-I walked across Spain twice on pilgrimage.
-I’m writing a memoir about my midlife breakthrough.
+What you may not know is that before the AoC Checklist, I was writing on the topic of personal and spiritual transformation (still am!).
+I am a seeker at heart who has walked across Spain twice on pilgrimage.
+I’m working on a memoir about my midlife breakthrough.
 I look for meaning in everything.
 Here’s what I know:

 Activism isn’t just about what we do, it’s about who we choose to be in the face of difficulty.

-That’s reason #1 for offering this class.
+Learning to work with challenges–political, personal, spiritual–is a practice anyone can develop.
+That’s my reason #1 for offering this class.
 We need more than just our senators on speed dial.
-We must clarify what drives us to show up in the first place so we engage our minds and hearts.
+We must find what moves us to show up in the first place so we engage our minds and hearts.
+And we then find ways to do the work in a balanced, healthy way.

 But we need you.
-So this class helps you develop strategies that support you to stay on this path, no matter what happens.
-Empowering you to commit sustainably to the long-term journey of creating a healthy democracy.
+So this class helps you develop strategies that support and empower you to commit sustainably to the long-term journey of creating a healthy democracy.

 Want to stay on the path sustainably?